 In the cross country phase the horse and rider must complete a course of fences, including a range of natural obstacles such a water, banks, logs etc. The cross country phase tests the fitness of horse and rider, as well as the courage, strength and accuracy.
 Penalties can be incurred for jumping errors and refusals.
 Exceeding the time allowed also results in penalties being incurred.
 Any penalties incurred during the cross country are added to the dressage score.

 The show jumping phase follows the same rules as pure show jumping, with the horse and rider completing a course of knock-able fences within the time allowed.
 Penalities are incurred if the horse knocks a fences or goes over the time allowed, these are added to the combined scored following dressage and cross country.

 Courses vary in the level of difficulty and are generally graded according to the height of the fences being jumped, and the difficulties of the dressage test.
-The height of the fences on the cross country can vary for 80 cm for ponies up to 1.40m (brush fences) for international championships.
+National competitions range from 80cm and 90cm up to 1.20m.